Syed Mustafa Kamal

-Born in Karachi, Sindh, to a Muhajir family, Kamal began his political career by joining the Muhajir Qaumi Movement (MQM) in the 1980s.
-He rose to prominence in 2003 when he was nominated Information Technology Minister of Sindh.
-He served in that capacity from 2003 to 2005, and then as mayor of Karachi from 2005 to 2010.
+Born in Karachi to a Bihari Muhajir family, Kamal began his political career by joining the Muhajir Qaumi Movement (MQM) in the 1980s.
+He rose to prominence by becoming a confidant of MQM leader Altaf Hussain and, in 2003, he was nominated Information Technology Minister of Sindh.
+He served in that capacity from 2003 to 2005, and then as mayors of Karachi from 2005 to 2010.
 Kamal went into a self-imposed exile in 2013 citing personal reasons.

 He returned to Pakistan in 2016 and conducted a press conference, in which he denounced MQM leader Altaf Hussain, the party's militant activities and created his own party, Pak Sarzameen Party (PSP).
-Kamal merged the PSP into the Muttahida Qaumi Movement Pakistan (MQM-P) in 2023, subsequently becoming one of the senior deputy conveners of MQM-P.
+Kamal merged the PSP into the Muttahida Qaumi Movement – Pakistan (MQM–P) in 2023, subsequently becoming one of the senior deputy conveners of MQM–P. He was appointed minister of health by Prime Minister Shehbaz Sharif in 2025.

 Early life

 Syed Mustafa Kamal was born on 27 December 1971 in Karachi, Pakistan.
-His parents were Anis Ahmed and Jamila Khatoon who migrated to Pakistan during Partition of India from Delhi.
+His parents were Anis Ahmad and Jamila Khatoon who migrated to Pakistan during partition of India from Bihar.
 He studied from University of Wales in the United Kingdom.
 In 1996, Kamal studied at the Sunway College.

 Syed Mustafa Kamal is married and has 3 children.